NimishRathi/reddit-clone-deploy/reddit-clone-k8s-ingress/README.md

-# Reddit Clone App on Kubernetes with Ingress
+# deployed Reddit Clone App on Kubernetes
 This project demonstrates how to deploy a Reddit clone app on Kubernetes  and expose it to the world

 ## Installation